litwr2/research-of-sorting/README.md

 quick-lomuto.cpp - a Lomuto's quick sort implementation

-quick-np.cpp - an implementation of the quick sort without pivot
+quick-np.cpp - an implementation of the quick sort without pivots

 radix.cpp - the LSD radix sort implementation